-IREDD+ monitoring should be apart of the works of national forest inventory(NFI) which is one of the indispensable government (DNTF)'s efforts to ensure the sustainable forest management in Mozambique.
-It is efficient to set the permanent plots by a systematic sampling method for compatible purposes of NFI, REDD+ monitoring and ground truth survey for remote sensing by which we analyze satellite images to develop forest classification maps by supervised classifications.
+REDD+ monitoring should be apart of the works of national forest inventory(NFI) which is one of the indispensable government (DNTF)'s efforts for sustainable forest management in Mozambique.
+It is efficient to set the permanent plots by a systematic sampling method for compatible purposes of NFI, REDD+ monitoring and ground truth survey for remote sensing by which satellite images are analyzed to develop forest classification maps by supervised classifications.
 The survey method and the grid distance between sampling plots shall be integrated and developed by coordination for these purposes.
-During the readiness phase, appropriate monitoring guidelines including sampling methods should be developed by testing several options in the pilot area in Gaza and Tete provinces as well as 20 districts throughout Mozambique.
+During the readiness phase, appropriate monitoring guidelines including sampling methods should be developed by testing several options in the sampling pilot area in Gaza and Cabo Delgado provinces as well as 20 districts throughout Mozambique.

-To detect forest cover change, Mozambique will develop capacity of RS technique using ALOS PALSAR images, Under the KC3 Programme, Japan Aerospace Exploration Agency (JAXA) will collaborate with DNTF, Mozambique government to provide archives of 25 m resolution products together with technical supports in exchange for ground truth data to be provided by Mozambique.
+To detect forest cover change, Mozambique will develop capacity of RS technique using ALOS PALSAR images, Under the KC3 Programme, Japan Aerospace Exploration Agency (JAXA) will collaborate with DNTF, Mozambique government to provide archives of PALSAR together with technical supports in exchange for ground truth data to be provided by Mozambigue.
 PALSAR is a longer web lengths polarimetric L-band radar satellite image (Component 3, Box1).
-Different from optical satellite images, they can penetrate atmospheric particles (haze, smoke, cloud) and reach deep into forest canopies so that more useful for forest stand than X-band and C-band radars.
-PALSAR is more useful for the forests located in a topographic feature of not angulated, moderate slopes and low height forest stands.
-In this regard, Mozambique is one of the countries which have a higher potential for PALSAR to be applied successfully in detection works of forest cover changes.
-By interferometry processing of PALSAR images, examine the applicability to detect forest cover change.
-After a certain period of examination and training on RS of PALSAR using archives from 2006 to 2010, Mozambique hopes to renew the contract with JAXA in 2014 for continuous and periodical reception of PALSAR2 images which is planned to be launched by that time and receive technical supports to apply for actual REDD+ monitoring implementation.
-Other than this, high resolution satellite image raster map, optical images (PRISM, AVNIR etc), PC, GIS facility, GPS and other field survey equipment are to be provided in 2012 by Japan grant aid for forest preservation programme.
+Different from optical satellite images, they can penetrate atmospheric particles (haze, smoke, cloud etc.) and reach deep into forest canopies so that more useful for forest stand than X-band and C-band radars.
+PALSAR is of better use to analyze forest areas located in a topographic feature of not angulated, moderate slopes with low height forest stands.
+In this regard, Mozambigue is one of the countries which have a higher potential for PALSAR to be applied successfully in detection works of forest cover changes.
+By interferometry processing of PALSAR images, the applicability to detect forest cover change will be examined.
+After a certain period of examination and training on RS of PALSAR using archives from 2006 to 2010, Mozambigue hopes to renew the contract with JAXA in 2014 for continuous and periodical reception of fresh images of PALSAR2 which is planned to be launched by that time.
+Technical supports to apply for actual REDD+ monitoring implementation also shall be provided.
+Other than this, a high resolution satellite image raster map for whole Mozambigue country area, optical images (PRISM, AVNIR etc), PC, GIS facility, GPS and other field survey equipment are to be provided in 2012 by Japanese government's grant aid for forest preservation programme.